web-platform-tests/interop/2024/README.md

 ## Timeline

-- Public call for proposals - September 14, 2023 to October 5, 2023
+- Interop 2024 proposal submission period - September 14, 2023 to October 5, 2023
-- Proposal review by the Interop team, with an opportunity for refinement
+- Proposals can be refined up until October 12, 2023
 - Selection of proposals by the Interop team, based on consensus
-- Public launch in January 2024
+- Communication of decisions and public launch in January 2024

 ## Focus Area Proposals